Mentoring Programs for Female PhD Students

 Mentoring within the Max Planck Society

-The Minerva FemmeNet was introduced in 2001 and is open to PhD students up to junior professors.
-The mentors are from Germany and abroad and typically have gained professional experience while managing to balance family life with their careers.
-The program aims at supporting and preparing female scientists for leading positions in academia.
-Minerva FemmeNet collaborates with partner universities in Germany and German-speaking countries.
+The Minerva FemmeNet is open to female researchers from PhD students up to junior professors.
+The mentors typically have gained professional experience while balancing family life and their careers.
+They work in different fields and aim to prepare female scientists for leading positions in and outside academia.
+The Minerva FemmeNet collaborates with partner universities in Germany and German-speaking countries.

 Mentoring within the University of Cologne